wisnudev/wisnu/README.md

 <a href="https://github.com/wisnudev/wisnu/pulls?q=is%3Apr+is%3Aclosed"><img title="Pull Request" src="https://img.shields.io/github/issues-pr-closed/wisnudev/wisnu?label=PullRequest&color=red&style=flat-square"></a>
 </div>

 This script is created by [wisnudev](https://github.com/wisnudev) using Node.js and the [WhiskeySocket/Baileys](https://github.com/WhiskeySockets/Baileys) library.
 The script is currently in the development phase (BETA), so there may still be some errors that can be ignored.
-If errors persist even after debugging, please contact the owner for assistance. ~ By wisnu
+If errors persist even after debugging, please contact the owner for assistance. ~ By @wisnudev

 ## Contributor